cloudify-cosmo/getcloudify.org/guide/3.0/simple-provider.md

 ---
 layout: bt_wiki
-title: Simple Provider
+title: Bootstrapping on an existing VM
-category: Reference
+category: Tutorials
 publish: true
-abstract: "Reference for Cloudify simple provider"
+abstract: "Tutorial for bootstrapping on an existing VM"
 pageord: 100
 ---

-{%summary%} Bootstrap a manager on an existing VM. {%endsummary%}

-So, you already have a VM running somewhere and you want to use it to quickly bootstrap a manager on it and start playing around with Cloudify.
-Hold on tight, because this part if for **you**.
+{%summary%} So, you already have a VM running somewhere and you want to use it to quickly bootstrap a manager on it and start playing around with Cloudify.
+Hold on tight, because this part if for **you**. {%endsummary%}

-## Initialization
+# Initialization

 First off, in an empty directory, run this from within the shell: